Summer School 2017

 Prof. dr. Olga De Troyer is a Full Professor in Computer Science at the Vrije Universiteit Brussel (VUB) in Brussels, Belgium, where she founded the WISE research group in 1998.
 She holds a Master in Mathematics and a PhD in Computer Science.
 She has more than 30 years of experience in research in conceptual modeling and design methods for innovative information systems, applied to different areas such as databases, web systems, semantic web, software variability, e-learning, virtual reality, serious games, and mobile applications.
 She published over 150 articles in these domains.
 She participated in and supervised many international and national projects.
 Her current research interests and activities focus on conceptual modeling and design methods for serious game development, as well as on personalization of serious games and the use of persuasive techniques for e-learning and mobile app use.

 VS-Games 2017 will be organized with full support of the host institution, National Technical University of Athens (NTUA) Athens, Greece, September 6-8 2017.
-The conference will take place on the NTUA campus.
+The conference will take place on the NTUA campus and it is technically co-sponsored by the IEEE Computer Society.
 The ninth International Conference in Games and Virtual Worlds for Serious Applications (2017) aims to meet the significant challenges of the cross-disciplinary community that work around these serious application areas by bringing the community together to share case studies of practice, to present virtual world infrastructure developments, as well as new frameworks, methodologies and theories, and to begin the process of developing shared cross-disciplinary outputs.